 Pradipta Chakrabortty has been a portfolio manager and an analyst since 2008.
 As an analyst, he focuses on frontier emerging market companies.
-Mr. Chakrabortty graduated from BIRLA Institute of Technology & Science (Pilani, India) in 1994, received an MBA in Finance and Marketing from XLRI School of Management (Jamshedpur, India) in 1998, and received an MBA in Finance from University of Pennsylvania, the Wharton School, in 2008.
+Mr. Chakrabortty graduated from BIRLA Institute of Technology & Science (Pilani, India) in 1994, received an MBA in Finance and Marketing from XLRI School of Management (Jamshedpur, India) in 1998, and received an MBA in Finance from University of Pennsylvania, the Wharton School, in

+2008.
 He joined Harding Loevner in 2008.
-Mr. Chakrabortty serves as a co-lead portfolio manager for the Institutional Emerging Markets Portfolio, the Chinese Equity Portfolio, and as a portfolio manager for the Emerging Markets ex China Portfolio and for the Frontier Emerging Markets Portfolio.
-Mr. Chakrabortty has held his position with the Institutional Emerging Markets Portfolio since January 2015, the Chinese Equity Portfolio since December 2020, the Institutional Emerging Markets Portfolio and the Frontier Emerging Markets Portfolio since December 2008, and the Emerging Markets ex China Portfolio since September 2022.
+Mr. Chakrabortty serves as a co-lead portfolio manager for the Institutional Emerging Markets Portfolio, the Chinese Equity Portfolio, and as a portfolio manager for the Emerging Markets ex China Portfolio.
+Mr. Chakrabortty has held his position with the Institutional Emerging Markets Portfolio since January 2015, the Chinese Equity Portfolio since December 2020, the Institutional Emerging Markets Portfolio and the Emerging Markets ex China Portfolio since September 2022.

 Uday Cheruvu, CFA has been a portfolio manager since January 2024 and an analyst since 2020.
 As an analyst, he focuses on global communication services companies.
 Mr. Cheruvu graduated from University of Melbourne in 2001 and received a Master's in Applied Finance from Macquarie University in 2005.
 He joined Harding Loevner in 2020.
-Mr. Cheruvu serves as a portfolio manager for the International Equity Portfolio, the International Developed Markets Equity Portfolio and the International Carbon Transition Equity Portfolio.
-Mr. Cheruvu has held his position with each of the International Equity Portfolio, the International Developed Markets Equity Portfolio and the International Carbon Transition Equity Portfolio since January 2024
+Mr. Cheruvu serves as a portfolio manager for the International Equity Portfolio, the International Developed Markets Equity Portfolio.
+Mr. Cheruvu has held his position with each of the International Equity Portfolio and the International Developed Markets Equity Portfolio since January 2024.